Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

   1. If you place an attribute to a new package, it is desirable (although not mandatory) if your package name starts with letter "T" (transient), for example: attribute *TMyAttributePackage_MyAttribute* in the package *TMyAttributePackage*.
   2. Create a new package with name "P[package name]" (for example *PMyAttributePackage*) with class *PMyAttributePackage_MyAttribute* inside.
 The new class inherits the *PDF_Attribute* class and contains fields of attributes, which must be saved or retrieved ("P" - persistent).
   3. Create a new package with name "M[package name]" (for example *MMyAttributePackage*) with classes *MMyAttributePackage_MyAttributeRetrievalDriver* and *MMyAttributePackage_MyAttributeStorageDriver* inside.
 The new classes inherit *MDF_ARDriver* and *MDF_ASDriver* classes respectively and contain the translation functionality: from T... attribute to P... and vice versa (M - middle) (see the realization of the standard attributes).
-  4. M... package must contain *AddStorageDrivers(aDriverSeq : ASDriverHSequence* from MDF) and *AddRetrievalDrivers(aDriverSeq : ASDriverHSequence* from MDF) methods, which append to the given sequence *\<aDriverSeq\>* of drivers  a sequence of all new attribute drivers (see the previous point), which will be used for the attributes storage/retrieval.
+  4. M... package must contain *AddStorageDrivers(aDriverSeq : ASDriverHSequence* from MDF) and *AddRetrievalDrivers(aDriverSeq : ASDriverHSequence* from MDF) methods, which append to the given sequence  of drivers *aDriverSeq*, which is a sequence of all new attribute drivers (see the previous point) used for the storage/retrieval of attributes.
   5 Use the standard schema (*StdSchema* unit) or create a new one to add your P-package and compile it.

 If you use the XML format, do the following: